ThroughPut Solutions

 The following examples present actual results achieved while working with clients to implement Lean Manufacturing and Process Improvements.
 We describe a few interesting results that also illustrate how Lean Manufacturing tools are applied.
-Only a fraction of the total success stories are summarized below.
+Only a very small fraction of our client success stories are summarized below.

 Foundry: Aerospace/Commercial